Cascade e-Ion Plasma™ Surface Hardening & Texture Control

 Bacterium: ~1-10 micrometer (the typical size of the autocorrelation length features on a smooth surface)

-Phages (bacterial virus): ~0.1 micrometer (this the industrial level of polish in the 21st Century)
+Phages (bacterial virus): ~0.1 micrometers (this is the industrial level of polish in the 21st Century)

 Large molecules or virus: ~10-100 nm